Nature Conservancy Award Supports URI Research On Salt Marsh Health

 Where: Charlestown Town Hall on Route 2 (4540 South County Trail)

-What: Special Town Council meeting to review, discuss, and take potential action regarding the 2025–2026 municipal budget recommended by the Budget Commission.
+What: Special Town Council Meeting to review, and possibly change the 2026-2027 town budget

 Where: Kettle Pond Visitor Center, 50 Bend Road, Charlestown